 Join my global crew of 6-figure professionals at companies like Google, Deloitte.
 Microsoft and Lululemon to get weekly career strategies and job search tips right to your inbox.
 These emails are FREE and the strategies I share are taken right from my one-on-one coaching sessions (so I know they work really well).

 Welcome back to Design a Career You Love where I help corporate professionals like you design, build and navigate your high impact career with clarity and confidence. ✨ If someone forwarded you this email, subscribe here so you won't miss out on future editions.
-If a recruiter for your dream job landed on your LinkedIn profile right now, would they instantly see you as the perfect fit?
-Or would they see someone who’s great at what they used to do - but not quite positioned for where they want...
+Let’s talk about the “What do you actually do?” problem.
+If you’re a professional in consulting, tech strategy, corporate development, or any generalist-heavy role, chances are your résumé looks like a lot of business-speak - designed...